Buying real estate in Kumasi?

 What's the typical real estate agent fee in Kumasi in 2026?

-Whether the buyer or seller pays the agent fee in Kumasi is negotiable and varies by transaction, with sellers often covering the cost, but it is not unusual for buyers to face "buyer-side" agent demands, especially when agents control access to desirable listings.
+In many Kumasi transactions the seller pays the agent fee, but it is not unusual for buyers to face "buyer-side" agent demands, especially in neighborhoods like Ahodwo, Nhyiaeso or Danyame where agents control access to the best listings.

-The realistic range for agent fees in Kumasi spans from about 3% in straightforward deals to 5% or sometimes higher in complex transactions, and keep in mind that agency fees may also attract VAT on services which adds to the cost.
+The realistic range for agent fees in Kumasi stretches from about 3% in straightforward deals where only the seller pays, up to 5% or more when both sides use agents or the property is in a high-demand area, and keep in mind that agent services can also attract standard VAT on top.

 How much do legal checks cost (title, liens, permits) in Kumasi?